 - Sugar-Free Chocolate Chips – If you can’t find chocolate chips, just chop up an unsweetened chocolate bar of choice and use chocolate chunks instead – so good!

-How To Make Keto Peanut Butter Protein Balls
+How To Make Peanut Butter Protein Balls

 It’s incredibly easy to make these keto protein balls, and there’s no food processor needed.
 Just gather all the ingredients and take a large bowl and a silicone spatula.

-- Add the room temperature peanut butter, protein powder, almond flour, chia seeds, low carb maple syrup, and vanilla extract to a bowl.
+Add the room-temperature peanut butter, protein powder, almond flour, chia seeds, low carb maple syrup, and vanilla extract to a bowl.

-- Mix the dough using a spatula or a spoon until a thick batter starts to form.
+Stir the dough using a spatula or a spoon until a thick batter starts to form.

-- Place the protein balls onto wax paper.
+Place the protein balls onto wax paper.
 Serve straight away or refrigerate until ready to serve.

 Tips for Making the Perfect Protein Balls